Verel-Pragondran

 View on the lac du Bourget from Pragondran's cliff.

-Verel-Pragondran is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Verel-Pragondran (Savoyard: Veurè-Prâgondran) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 It is part of the urban area of Chambéry.

 Inhabitant are called in French Devrai-Gondraniers or Devrai-Gondranières.

 Geography

 Verel-Pragondran is a small village of a bit more than 400 persons.

 Its surface area is 6,53 km^{2}, at an altitude between 432m et 1500m.

 Verel-Pragondran is located near Chambéry (5 km).